Measurement-induced phase transition in periodically driven free-fermionic systems: Many-body system

 \section{Many-body system}

 In this section, we focus on the periodically driven many-body system described by the Hamiltonian in Eq.~\eqref{hamiltonian}, which is continuously monitored.
 We initialize the system in a Néel state \( |\psi_0\rangle = |1010\cdots\cdots1010\rangle \) at time \( t = 0 \) and let the system evolve according to Eq.~\eqref{nlse}.
-In the absence of a drive, such a system undergoes a transition from the critical to the localized phase (depinning to pinning transition), which has been previously characterized using the scaling of entanglement entropy with system size~\cite{skinner2019measurement,minato2022fate,fava2023nonlinear}.
+A system undergoing a phase transition could be characterized using the scaling of entanglement entropy with system size~\cite{skinner2019measurement,minato2022fate,fava2023nonlinear}.
 In our work, we also use entanglement entropy as a diagnostic tool.

-The entanglement between subsystem \( A \) of length \( l_A \) and the rest of the system is measured by the von Neumann entanglement entropy, which is defined as \( S = -\text{tr}(\rho_A \ln \rho_A) \)~\cite{fazio.rmp}, where the reduced density matrix \( \rho_A \) is obtained by tracing over the degrees of freedom of the rest of the system (which we identify as \( B \)), i.e., \( \rho_A = \text{tr}_B |\psi(t)\rangle \langle \psi(t)| \).
+The entanglement between subsystem \( A \) of length \( l \) and the rest of the system is measured by the von Neumann entanglement entropy, which is defined as \( S = -\text{tr}(\rho_A \ln \rho_A) \)~\cite{fazio.rmp}, where the reduced density matrix \( \rho_A \) is obtained by tracing over the degrees of freedom of the rest of the system (which we identify as \( B \)), i.e., \( \rho_A = \text{tr}_B |\psi(t)\rangle \langle \psi(t)| \).
 Even in the continuously monitored driven system we are interested in, the evolution generators are quadratic, preserving the Gaussianity of the quantum trajectories.
 Hence, the entanglement entropy \( S \) can be easily calculated using the eigenvalues \( \lambda_i \) of the correlation matrix \( D_{ij} = \langle\hat{c}_i^{\dag} \hat{c}_j \rangle \) as~\cite{peschel2003calculation,peschel2009reduced,vidmar.17},

-In our calculation, we take \( l_A = L/2 \), where \( L \) is the total system size.
-Thus, the eigenvalues of the correlation matrix \( D_{ij} \) are computed by restricting the indices up to \( L/2 \).
+In volume law phase, entanglement entropy increases linearly with subsystem size $l$; on the other hand, in area law phase, it is independent of the subsystem size.
+CFT with periodic boundary predicts the growth of the entanglement entropy in the critical phase as~ \cite {diehl_prl_2021},

+where $ c(\gamma)$ is the effective central charge and $S_0(\gamma)$ is the residual entropy.
 After calculating the entanglement entropy for each trajectory, we average over different realizations, which we denote as \( \overline{S} \).
 In the subsequent sections, we study the behavior of \( \overline{S} \) in great detail for different frequency regimes.